-Tree harvesting by Gwich'in participants for personal use is allowed throughout the settlement area, but some areas are protected from commercial forestry activities through designation of territorial park status and the Gwich'in Land Use Plan.
-One Territorial Park, the Gwich'in Territorial Park, is established in the settlement area near Campbell Lake.
-Gwich'in Conservation Areas (areas of outstanding wildlife significance) Gwich'in Heritage areas (areas of outstanding historical or cultural significance) were established throughout the settlement area by the Gwich'in Land No development activities, Use Plan. including commercial forestry, are allowed in these areas.
+Tree harvesting for personal use by Gwich'in participants is allowed throughout the settlement area, but some areas are protected from commercial forestry activities through designation of Territorial Park status and the Gwich'in Land Use Plan (GLUP).
+One such Territorial Park, the Gwich'in Territorial Park. is established in the settlement area near Campbell Lake.
+Gwich'in Conservation Zones (areas of outstanding environmental and likely cultural significance) and Gwich'in Zones (areas of outstanding Heritage historical or cultural significance) were established throughout the settlement area by the GLUP.
+Development activities, including commercial forestry, are not allowed in these areas.